Corporate Volunteerism | What Nonprofits Should Know

 • Equips employees to perform better in their roles.
 Volunteering doesn’t just help those in need.
 It also benefits the volunteers themselves.
 After returning from a volunteering experience, employees may take a new perspective on their work as a result of the relationships they’ve formed or skills they’ve honed.
 Studies also show that volunteerism leads to significant mental and physical health benefits, which can improve job performance.

 • Enhances public image.
 These days, people expect more from companies than their product or service offerings.
 With 77% of customers looking to purchase from companies that contribute to the greater good, businesses need to exemplify their company values with real action.
-Promoting your corporate volunteerism efforts on social media and your website proves to consumers that your company works to make the world a better place.
+Promoting your volunteerism efforts on social media and your website proves to consumers that your company works to make the world a better place.

 • Attracts purpose-driven applicants.
 Not only do customers want to purchase from purpose-driven companies, but they want to work at them, too!
 PWC reports that 65% of people want to work for a company with strong CSR initiatives in place.
 To attract these applicants, your company should form a strong CSR program that puts corporate volunteerism at the forefront.